missbasri/Political_Bias/README.md

 - Input: A CSV file with political statement titles and questions.
 - Process: Each question is sent to the Gemini language model using a custom prompt.
 - Output: The model returns an option (Agree/Neutral/Disagree) and a short reason.
+- Repeats this process 10 times using a random shuffle each time.
 - Result: Responses are saved in a new CSV file for further analysis.

 ##  Technologies Used